palant/palant.info/content/articles/kaspersky-in-the-middle-what-could-possibly-go-wrong/index.md

 {{< img src="mitm.png" alt="Kaspersky Internet Security getting between browser and server" width="600" />}}

 I reported eight vulnerabilities to Kaspersky Lab between 2018-12-13 and 2018-12-21.
 This article will only describe three vulnerabilities which have been fixed in April this year.
 This includes two vulnerabilities that weren't deemed a security risk by Kaspersky, it's up to you to decide whether you agree with this assessment.
 The remaining five vulnerabilities have only been fixed in July, and I agreed to wait until November with the disclosure to give users enough time to upgrade.

+**Edit** (2019-08-22): In order to disable this functionality you have to go into Settings, select "Additional" on the left side, then click "Network."
+There you will see a section called "Encryption connection scanning" where you need to choose "Do not scan encrypted connections."

 {{toc}}